1946 Buick brochure cover

 History records this moment as the happiest anyone has every been about driving a yellow Sixties Volvo.
 This PV 544 would have been powered by a 1.6-liter 4-cylinder engine.

 Apparently walking the dog takes precedent over finding an actual parking space.
-A rare “bird” in the U.S., the Bluebird was quite popular in Western Europe.
+A rare “bird” in the U.S., the Bluebird was quite popular in Western Europe and other markets.